M-J-Robbins/good-email-code/email-code/columns.md

 }
 {% endhighlight %}

-You can also reorder the content by using `display:table-header-group` on the content you want sent to the top and `display:table-footer-group` on content sent to the bottom.
+You can also reorder the content by using `display:table-header-group` on the column you want sent to the top and `display:table-footer-group` on column sent to the bottom.

 {% highlight css %}
 .column-top{